Scott Tynan

-Scott John Tynan (born 27 November 1983) is an English footballer who plays as a goalkeeper.
+Scott John Tynan (born 27 November 1983) is an English former footballer who played as a goalkeeper.

 Career

 Wigan Athletic

-Born in Liverpool, Merseyside, Scott began his career at Wigan Athletic during the 2001–02 season, providing backup for the first-team goalkeepers, but he failed to make any significant backthrough into the first-team and was released after just one season with the club.
+Born in Liverpool, Merseyside, Scott began his career at Wigan Athletic during the 2001–02 season, providing backup for the first-team goalkeepers, featuring in the 1st team squad on 17 occasions despite his age, but he failed to make any significant backthrough into the first-team and was allowed to explore his options half way through his second season with club.

 Nottingham Forest

-Following Tynan's release from his Wigan Athletic contract, he teamed up with Nottingham Forest for the 2002–03 season.
-In total Scott spent two season with the club, again providing cover for the first-team and failing to make any appearances for the club, and left the club at the end of the 2003–04 season.
+In February 2002 he was invited to train with Nottingham Forest and subsequently played a huge role in their youth team's Dallas Cup success.
+In reward for his performances he was offered a contract through until the end of the 2003-04 season after negotiating his release from his Wigan Athletic contract.
+In total Scott spent two season with the club, again providing cover for the first-team and featuring heavily in the reserve team, but failing to make any appearances for the club outside of pre-season action, and left the club at the end of the 2003–04 season.

 Telford United

 During Tynan's time with Nottingham Forest, his lack of first team action prompted a loan move to Telford in order to get some experience, and Tynan enjoyed a two-month spell with the club, before returning to Nottingham Forest.